emerald-dao/emerald-academy-v2/src/lib/content/tutorials/flow-unity-sdk/en/readme.md

 ---
-title: User Profile with Flow UnitySDK
+title: User Profile with Flow Unity SDK
 lesson: 1
 language: en
-excerpt: User Profile with Flow UnitySDK
+excerpt: User Profile with Flow Unity SDK
 ---

-# Tutorial - Using Flow UnitySDK
+# Tutorial - Using Flow Unity SDK

 GM!
 Welcome to another beautiful day of Cadence development!
-I'm Memxor and today we will learn how to use the Flow UnitySDK.
+I'm Memxor and today we will learn how to use the Flow Unity SDK.
 In this tutorial we will be using the [User Profile Contract](https://academy.ecdao.org/en/catalog/tutorials/user-profile) tutorial.
 If you haven't gone through it, please do so we are on the same page.
 We will be implementing the same User Profile that we maded in Cadence into Unity.

 ## Step 1 - Setting up the Environemnt

-1. Go to Unity Asset Store and add the [Flow UnitySDK](https://assetstore.unity.com/packages/decentralization/flow-sdk-237172) to your account.
+1. Go to Unity Asset Store and add the [Flow Unity SDK](https://assetstore.unity.com/packages/decentralization/flow-sdk-237172) to your account.

 ![Asset Store](https://i.imgur.com/5sGD11H.png)